14all-agency/shopify-llms-txt-directory/https-homeeleganceusa-com.md

 - [Arteriors Holden Bar Stool | Arteriors](https://homeeleganceusa.com/products/arteriors-holden-bar-stool): A study in the art of mixed materials plays out simply with the Arteriors Holden.
 Graphite leather makes for a plush seat that tops a sleek natural iron base.
   Updated: 2025-12-28T06:27:54Z
   Price: $2,045.99 USD
-- [Arteriors Gustaff Accent Table | Arteriors](https://homeeleganceusa.com/products/arteriors-gustaff-accent-table): A work of art by Mother Nature herself, the Arteriors Gustaff is a wildly organic accent piece.
-Teak root has been unearthed and finished in black to add a
-  Updated: 2025-12-28T06:27:54Z
-  Price: $603.99 USD
 - [Arteriors Osgood Pendant | Arteriors](https://homeeleganceusa.com/products/arteriors-osgood-pendant): Crafted by hand, the Arteriors Osgood is the epitome of form meets function.
 Each rustic, diamond-shaped iron leaf is crafted by hand and pieced together to
   Updated: 2025-12-28T06:27:56Z
   Price: $1,478.99 USD